ccmaymay/snli-ethics/README.md

 Rachel Rudinger and Chandler May contributed to this code, which is released under the two-clause BSD license.

+### Errata

+In the definition of the likelihood ratio Λ(C') (last equation on the second page, or page 75 in the proceedings), the summations [should be products](https://en.wikipedia.org/wiki/G-test#Derivation).
+The code and results use the correct definition.

 ## Prerequisites

 Install dependencies with: